 Involving children in this process will foster their planning skills and how to solve problem swiftly.
 Also, it enhances their organizational strategies that can be carried over their facet of life!

-The art of gardening is a wonderful start into a world of science, especially Biology, Chemistry
+The art of gardening is a wonderful start into a world of science, especially Biology, Chemistry, and Botany.

-.
-When kids scatter their first seeds, they become more curious on what might happen next.
-Also, the kids can make their hypothesis as they monitor the progress of plant each day.
-And without kids realizing, they’re learning the basic scientific steps.
+When kids scatter their first seeds, they become more curious about what might happen next.
+Also, the kids can make their hypothesis as they monitor the progress of the plant each day.
+And without kids realizing, they’re learning the basic steps of the scientific process.

-As the kids get older new things are introduced and learning takes on.. for example, the kids learn about the long-term effects of water and sunlight on the plant.
+As the kids get older, the science of plants is expounded upon.
+For example, the kids learn about the long-term effects of water and sunlight on the plant.
 More than that, they now learn which plants need sunlight and which need less water to grow well.
 Gardening offers an excellent science lesson just right at home!

 You can even turn your garden into a homeschool science project!
 Create a separate area in your garden for your kids to experiment in.
 Let them plant seeds and use different types of compost, water amounts, etc on each one.
 Have them write (or tell) their hypothesis about how each seed with different advantages & disadvantages will grow.